In this section, our attorneys explain Nevada’s criminal laws and legal concepts, A to Z

 See our related article, How to check if your license is suspended in Nevada.

 All 50 states’ DMVs share information.
-So if your license gets revoked in Nevada and you move, your new state probably will not issue you a new license until you completed all revocation requirements in Nevada.
+So, if your license gets revoked in Nevada and you move, your new state will probably not issue you a new one until you complete all revocation requirements in Nevada.

 Contact the Nevada DMV for instructions on your specific case and how to get a clearance letter to show your new state’s DMV.6